mrange/hron/languages/groovy/README.md

 Following is a typical usage of the parser from groovy:

     import org.m3.hron.HronParser

     def hronBlob = """\
     @welcome
         =title
             Welcome to HRON
         =copy
             HRON is a new data format
             which is easy to read and
             supports multi line strings.

             Best,
             The Developers
         @authors
             =firstName
                 Bob
             =lastName
                 Developer
         @
             =firstName
                 Steve
-    	  =lastNAme
+            =lastName
                 Stevensson
     """

     def hron = new HronParser().parseText(hronBlob)

     assert hron instanceof Map
     assert hron.welcome.title == "Welcome to HRON"
     assert hron.welcome.copy.readLines()[5] == "The Developers"
+    // Note, the groovy parser currently does not handle the hron
+    // list notation correctly.
+The commented out assertions should
+    // work, but do not.
+    // assert hron.welcome.authors instanceof List
-    assert hron.welcome.author instanceof Map
+    assert hron.welcome.authors instanceof Map
+    // assert hron.welcome.authors[0].firstName == "Bob"
-    assert hron.welcome.author.firstName == "Bob"
+    assert hron.welcome.authors.firstName == "Bob"

     println "Hron sample successfully executed!"

-Note that indentation is significant in the hron format and that indentation is performed using TAB characters.
+Note that indentation is significant in the hron format and that indentation is performed using either TAB characters or spaces.
 The above example can be run by (first build the project jar file and then execute a sample groovy script against it):

     > gradlew clean build
-    > groovy -cp build/libs/hron-parser-1.0.jar src/samples/sample.groovy
+    > groovy -cp build/libs/hron-parser-groovy-1.0.jar src/samples/sample.groovy
     Hron sample successfully executed!

 For a few more examples of how you can use the parser, take a look at the [spock specification](https://github.com/mbjarland/hron/blob/master/languages/groovy/src/test/groovy/org/m3/hron/HronParserSpecification.groovy)